hypo69/hypo/pytest/gemini/src/ai/tiny_troupe/__init__.md

 2. **Placeholder Methods:** The test suite now includes example `test_tiny_troupe_method_valid_input`, `test_tiny_troupe_method_invalid_input`, etc. Replace `"some_method"` and the placeholder values with the actual method names, input types, and expected outputs from your code.

-3. **Exception Handling (pytest.raises):**  Demonstrates how to test for specific exceptions using `pytest.raises`.
+3. **Exception Handling (pytest.raises):**  DemonStartes how to test for specific exceptions using `pytest.raises`.
 The example now checks for `TypeError` and asserts the error message is correct.

 4. **Fixtures:** The example now shows how to define fixtures (`valid_input`, `expected_output`) which can hold test data and reduce redundancy.